FDA Title 21, Chapter 1, Subchapter H - Medical Devices, Part 820 Quality System Regulation

 All dental laboratories who manufacture dental appliances, subcontract to other dental laboratories – domestic or foreign, or import dental appliances must have a Quality System and comply with FDA's Title 21, Chapter I, Subchapter H – Medical Devices, Part 820 Quality System Regulation.
 You can find this on the FDA’s website.
 This is an overview document so you must interpret what is needed to meet the requirements.

-The Basics of FDA's Title 21 Course
+Take online course: Basics of FDA Title 21

 The complexity of the Quality System and applicable components of FDA's Quality System Regulation (QSR) depend on the lab's business model.
 Part of the development process is to assess how FDA's regulations apply to the types of devices manufactured in your lab or manufactured for you by others.
 This requires knowledge of not only the QSR but other FDA regulations that pertain to the classified devices.